cohenchris/scripts/os/README.md

 This is designed to be set up in a cron job or systemd hook.

+To set this up to be run whenever systemd is upgraded, run `boot-mirror-setup.sh`.

 ### Replace/Resilver a Drive in ZFS Root Pool
 `root-resilver.sh`